The schedule is subject to change.

 |Track 1||Track 2|

-Launching your developer marketing strategy from 0 to 1
+Taking your Platform Marketing Strategy from 0 to 1

 For the last ten years, Square has built a well-known and trusted brand among small businesses, based on a product suite designed for that audience.
 They only started exposing APIs — and contemplating developers as an audience — three years ago.
 In that time, Square has gone from “Why are you at this dev conference, don’t you sell dongles for farmers’ markets?” to “This is developer marketing done right!”
-Square is still in the early stages of scaling their developer marketing program, but we also learned a few things going from 0 to 1.
-In this session, Marisa will discuss the cornerstones of designing a brand new developer marketing strategy, and how to leverage your company’s unique strengths while also creating a distinct developer voice.
+Square is still in the early stages of scaling their platform marketing strategy, but they also learned a few things going from 0 to 1.
+In this session, Marisa will discuss the cornerstones of designing a platform marketing strategy that fits your company and sets you up to scale, and creating a developer brand that stands out.

 Real life Impressions of Your Marketing Efforts